AOC responds after Biden says Green New Deal ‘not my plan’ during debate

 “The Green New Deal is not my plan,” Biden had responded to an assertion from President Trump during Tuesday night’s first presidential debate in Cleveland, referring to Ocasio-Cortez’s package of proposals for transforming energy production and consumption in the U.S.

-“No I don’t support the Green New Deal,” Binden insisted.
+“No I don’t support the Green New Deal,” Biden insisted.
 “I support the Biden plan I put forward, which is different than what [Trump] calls the Green New Deal.”

 Kellyanne Conway, who recently stepped down as White House counselor, tweeted part of Biden’s remarks, which drew out the reaction from Ocasio-Cortez.